oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 # Workshop: migrate this project to Azure

 > [!IMPORTANT]
-> `GitHub Copilot app modernization for Java on Azure` is in preview and is subject to change before becoming generally available.
+> `GitHub Copilot App Modernization - Java on Azure` is in preview and is subject to change before becoming generally available.

-`GitHub Copilot app modernization for Java on Azure` (also referred to as App Modernization for Java on Azure) assists with app assessment, planning and code remediation.
+`GitHub Copilot App Modernization - Java on Azure` (also referred to as App Modernization for Java on Azure) assists with app assessment, planning and code remediation.
 It automates repetitive tasks, boosting developer confidence and speeding up the Azure migration and ongoing optimization.

-In this workshop, you learn how to use `GitHub Copilot app modernization for Java on Azure` to assess and migrate a sample Java application `asset-manager` to Azure.
+In this workshop, you learn how to use `GitHub Copilot App Modernization - Java on Azure` to assess and migrate a sample Java application `asset-manager` to Azure.
 For more information about the sample application, see [Asset Manager](README.md).

 ## Prerequisites